ccollicutt-sysdigorg/kraken-hunter-toronto/docs/getting-started/access-aws-environment.md

     ```

     - As all of our workshop content is pre-installed in the root user's home directory

+{: .important }
-    - **NOTE:** if you close and re-open the Session Manager Session/Terminal window then you'll need to rerun those two commands to return to the root user and its home directory.
+> If you close and re-open the Session Manager Session/Terminal window then you'll need to rerun those two commands to return to the root user and its home directory.

 11. Type:

     ```bash